mtaew/COMP-2210/README.md

 # COMP-2210
-Java fundamentals II, what we learned in class is reinforced through projects.
+Java fundamentals II, what we learned in class is reinforced through assignments.